-Statistical Analysis Software (SAS) also offers a professional certification program that demonstrates competence in the use of their software and provides training on its use to manipulate data--frequently used in businesses management, or interpretation of financial data.
+Statistical Analysis Software (SAS) also offers a professional certification program that demonstrates competence in the use of their software and provides training on its use to manipulate data frequently used in businesses management, or the interpretation of financial data.
 Basic certification is for SAS Certified Base Programmer for SAS 9 and requires exam-takers to have previous experience with data files, generating reports, handling errors and other tasks.
 Exams last a few hours; candidates can prepare through SAS online training materials or through a professional, instructor-led training program.

 Salary and Employment Outlook

 While the U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for the broad category of data analysts, it does provide information for some related industry-specific job titles.
 For example, the BLS reported that database administrators, who are tasked with organizing and storing data, could see employment opportunities grow by 9% between 2018 and 2028.

 Database administrators earned an average salary of $92,030 as of May 2018, the BLS reported.
 In comparison, the BLS indicated a 14% growth for management analysts, and these workers earned an average salary of $94,390, as of May 2018.